Hume Band vs Whoop: I Wore Both for Months

 Workout and Fitness Tracking

-Whoop has the edge for performance athletes with its precise strain metric, heart rate accuracy, and VO₂ max estimates.
+Whoop has the edge for performance athletes with its precise strain metric, heart rate accuracy, specific exercise logging and VO₂ max estimates.
+This is the area where Whoop clearly wins.
 Hume tracks workouts too, but frames them in terms of their contribution to health span and metabolic fitness.
-For casual exercisers or longevity-focused users, Hume provides enough context and insight without overwhelming detail.
+It is also more limited on the fitness side, with around six activity modes and no built-in GPS or altimeter, compared to Whoop's 150-plus activity types.
+For casual exercisers or longevity-focused users, Hume provides enough context without overwhelming detail.
+If your main reason for buying a wearable is to optimize training load and daily performance, Whoop is the better tool.

 Stress and Mental Health Monitoring

-Hume monitors stress by detecting subtle biometric changes and warning users of possible overtraining, illness, or immune decline.
-Whoop offers real-time stress scores (in premium tiers) and breathwork tools, making it more useful for active stress management.
-Both help users identify the impact of lifestyle factors on recovery and mental well-being.
+Hume monitors stress by detecting subtle biometric changes and warning you of possible overtraining, illness or immune decline.
+Whoop offers real-time stress scores (in premium tiers) and breathwork tools, making it more useful for active stress management in the moment.
+Both help you identify the impact of lifestyle factors on recovery and mental well-being, and in practice I found both did a good job flagging the days when I was run down before I fully felt it.

 Battery Life and Charging